Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 When we’re talking about how waterproof an electric scooter is, we are always looking at the second digit.
 The higher the digit, the bigger the protection level.

-Most brands don’t specify an IP rating.
-That’s likely because their scooters are not able to provide those kinds of protection.
-Chances are, if the IP rating of the scooter is impossible to find online or in the manual, the scooter is not very waterproof.
+Many brands don’t specify an IP rating, likely because their scooters lack such protection.
+If you can’t find the IP rating online or in the manual, the scooter may not be very waterproof.

-Also, we commonly use two terms when talking about water protection – waterproof and water-resistant.
+We commonly use two terms for water protection: waterproof and water-resistant.

 Check the post about waterproof electric scooters to find out which scooters are best for rainy or snowy environments.